Flagship Research

 Financial Sustainability: Debt, Subsidies, and the IPP Burden

-Annual energy subsidies of BDT 300 billion crowd out productive public investment in education, health, and infrastructure.
-The subsidy structure is regressive: affluent urban households consuming 300+ kWh/month benefit more in absolute terms than rural households on lifeline tariffs consuming 50-100 kWh/month.
-The political economy of tariff reform, where any increase triggers public backlash, has trapped successive governments into a cycle of under-pricing electricity, accumulating BPDB losses, and periodically seeking bailouts from the finance ministry.
+The subsidy structure is regressive: affluent urban households consuming 300-plus kWh per month benefit more in absolute terms than rural households on lifeline tariffs consuming 50-100 kWh per month.
+The political economy of tariff reform has trapped successive governments into under-pricing electricity, accumulating BPDB losses, and periodically seeking finance ministry bailouts.

 The IPP Capacity Payment Problem